Vkiselev1984/documentation_in_dvelopment/NoteKeeper.md

 - The user clicks "Add note".
 - After successful addition, a green success message appears at the top of the page.

-- The post appears in the posts section
+- After saving, the note goes to the posts page.

 ![posts](./img/posts.png)